 ALTON - People who have cardiac arrests may benefit from CPR, yet many people who witness cardiac arrest do not perform CPR.
-That's why OSF Saint Anthony's Health Center (1 St. Anthony's Way, Alton) is hosting an upcoming first aid and CPR training class so Riverbend area residents are prepared to take action if necessary.
+That's why OSF Saint Anthony's Health Center (1 St. Anthony's Way, Alton) is hosting two (2) additional first aid and CPR training class so Riverbend area residents are prepared to take action if necessary.

+These additional first aid and CPR training classes will be held:

+- Wednesday, February 15, 5:30 p.m. - 8:00 p.m. - Monday, March 6, 5:30 p.m. - 8:00 p.m.

-The first aid and CPR training class will be held on Monday, February 6, 5:30 p.m. - 8: 00 p.m. in the hospital's Perpetual Help Center and led by a certified instructor.
-Space is limited and the deadline to register is Friday, February 3.
-The cost is \$65.00/person.
+Each class will be held in the hospital's Perpetual Help Center and led by a certified instructor.
+Space is limited and the cost is \$65.00/person.